 Antibiotic resistance is an increasing worldwide concern for treating infections caused by a wide variety of organisms Demand for safe, alternative options such as monolaurin is increasing.

 Lauric acid, capric acid, and caprylic acid found in coconut oil demonstrate antimicrobial activity in vitro (71).
-Dr. Jon J. Kabara, PhD discovered that it is the corresponding monoglycerides such as monolaurin that have potent anti-microbial activity in vivo, not the diglycerides and triglycerides (70).
-Dr. Kabara found that no more than 3% of the lauric acid in coconut fat is converted to monolaurin (73).
-In response, he developed pure monolaurin as a dietary supplement, under the trade name Lauricidin.
+The corresponding monoglycerides such as monolaurin have potent anti-microbial activity in vivo, not the diglycerides and triglycerides (70).
+Research indicates that no more than 3% of the lauric acid in coconut fat is converted to monolaurin (73).

 How Much Coconut Oil Should I Consume for Heart Health?